 This trust allows the grantor to make a charitable gift and still retain an income stream from the gift.
 The trust can be set up to provide an income stream for a period of years based on the grantor’s life or the life of a beneficiary.
 At the end of the term the remaining assets go to benefit the designated charity.
 For example, donated land can be retained until the grantor’s death and then the beneficiary would receive an income stream.
 It is possible to donate other assets such as machinery or grain inventories.
 An income tax deduction may be possible and the deduction may possibly be carried forward five years.
 Charitable Remainder Unit Trusts pay out a fixed percentage while a Charitable Remainder Annuity trust pays out a fixed dollar amount.

-Federal Estate Tax - Publication No. MT199612HR - Montana State University Extension (Revised July 2010)
+Revocable Living Trusts - Publication No. MT199612HR, Montana State University Extension

 This material is based upon work supported by USDA/NIFA under Award Number 2010-49200-06200.